d2l-ai/d2l-en/chapter_convolutional-modern/cnn-design.md

 ## Exercises

 * Increase the number of stages to 4.
 Can you design a deeper RegNet that performs better?
-* De-ResNeXt-ify RegNet by replacing the ResNeXt block with the ResNet block.
+* De-ResNeXt-ify RegNets by replacing the ResNeXt block with the ResNet block.
 How does your new model perform?
 * Implement multiple instances of a "VioNet" family by *violating* the design principles of RegNet.
 How do they perform?
 Which of ($d_i$, $w_i$, $g_i$, $b_i$) is the most important factor?